zubxxr/Vehicle-Data-Simulation-and-Visualization/Occlusion_Challenge/README.md

 ### Submission Requirements:
 - **Script** to retrieve data from **Ditto**.
-- **Matplotlib or Plotly** visualization of car and pedestrian positions, with dynamic updates if applicable.
+- **Visualization** of car and pedestrian positions.
+Students are free to use any visualization tool or library they prefer, such as **Matplotlib**, **Plotly**, **Pygame**, or even other interactive tools.
+The key is to dynamically display the data with proper scaling and labels.
 - (Optional) **Safety analysis** and color-coded alerts indicating danger zones.
 - (Optional) **Code for optimizing placement** or making adjustments based on safety rules.